open-feature/go-sdk-contrib/tools/tck/README.md

 ## What it tests

-- mapping backend responses onto typed resolution details: value, reason, error code, and no error message on a normal evaluation — plus the variant, under `@variants`, because a variant is a `SHOULD` and some backends have no such concept
+- mapping backend responses onto typed resolution details: value, error code, and no error message on a normal evaluation — plus the variant, under `@variants`, and the resolution reason, under `@standard-reasons`, because both are `SHOULD`s and some backends have no such concept
 - the values most often mistaken for an absence — `false`, `0` and `""` — resolving as values
 - under `@disabled-flags`, that a flag disabled in the management system resolves to the caller's default with no error, which only a provider that evaluates locally can do at all